PERT Writing Study Guide: Spelling

 Homophones

-• These are words that sound the same but have different meanings and spellings (e.g., “its” vs. “it’s”, or “your” vs. “you’re”).
-You will need to identify which spelling is correct depending on the sentence.
+• These are words that sound the same but have different meanings and spellings (e.g. “its” vs. “it’s,” “your” vs. “you’re”).
+You will need to identify which spelling is correct for the given sentence.

-• You may be tested on the correct spelling of words with added suffixes or prefixes.
+• You may be tested on the correct spelling of words with added prefixes or suffixes.
 For example, changing “happy” to “happiness” or “stop” to “stopped” requires specific rules.

 Some words in English are commonly misspelled due to their irregular spellings or because they sound like other words.
 Getting familiar with these words and their correct spellings will help prevent errors in your writing.